April 30th 2016 8:00 AM - 12:00 PM Groves Auditorium

 - Riders are picked up at their homes for trips to medical, dental, personal appointments, shopping, club meetings or activities at Next.

-- Assistance to and from the van or help carrying packages is available.
+- Assistance to and from the van or help carrying packages (limited to 5) is available.
 Personal assistance within the home is not provided.
 Drivers are not permitted to enter the home or do any lifting.

 - Wheelchair riders are encouraged to have an escort if extra assistance is needed.